Augusto-Concordia/tennis_love/README.md

 ## Getting Started
 ### From a zipped folder (TAs ⚠️)
-All depended libraries should already be included in the vendor folder.
+All depended upon libraries should already be included in the vendor folder.

 1. Generate project files with CMake
 2. Run the `tennis_love` project!

 ### From the git repository
-Similar to the above instructions, with the key difference being to clone the repository with `--recurse-submodules` to include the depended lbraries.
+Similar to the above instructions, with the key difference being to clone the repository with `--recurse-submodules` to include the depended upon libraries.

 1. Generate project files with CMake
 2. Run the `tennis_love` project!